Grammar Index By Induced Suffix Sorting: Pattern Matching Algorithm

-A core is a string of symbols~$C$ of the GCIS grammar \BunpouP{} built on the pattern~$P$, which has the property that all occurrences of~$C$ whose expansion can be extended to an occurrence of~$P$ are (not necessarily proper) substrings of the right hand sides of the rules of \BunpouT{}.
-Put differently, given $C$ consists of consecutive nodes on height~$h \ge 0$ in the grammar tree, if there is an occurrence of $C$ in the grammar tree that has at least two parent nodes on height~$h+1$, then the expansion of this occurrence of~$C$ does \emph{not} lead to an occurrence of~$P$.
-We qualify a core by the difference in the number of occurrences of $P$ and $C$ in the grammar tree.
-On the one hand, although a character~$P[i]$ always qualifies as a core, the appearance of $P[i]$ in $T$ is unlikely to be an evidence of an occurrence of $P$.
-(Additionally, our algorithm would perform worse than a standard pattern matching with the suffix tree when resorting to single characters as cores).
-On the other hand, the non-terminal covering most of the characters of~$P$ might not be a core.
+Our definition of \emph{core} is neither constructive nor unique.
+In fact, there can be many cores for a given pattern.
+We qualify a core by the difference in the number of occurrences of $P$ and $C$ in \TreeT{}.
+On the one hand, although a character~$P[i]$ always qualifies as a core, the appearance of $P[i]$ in $T$ is unlikely to be evidence for an occurrence of $P$. \JO{(Additionally, our algorithm would perform worse than standard pattern matching with the suffix tree when resorting to single characters as cores).} On the other hand, the non-terminal covering most of the characters of~$P$ might not be a core.
 Hence, we aim for the highest possible non-terminal, for which we are sure that it exhibits the core property.